k-paxian/dart-json-mapper/README.md

     * *ignore* A bool declares annotated field as ignored so it will be excluded from serialization / deserialization process
     * *ignoreForSerialization* A bool declares annotated field as excluded from serialization process
     * *ignoreForDeserialization* A bool declares annotated field as excluded from deserialization process
-    * *ignoreIfNull* A bool declares annotated field as ignored if it's value is null so it will be excluded from serialization / deserialization process
+    * *ignoreIfNull* A bool declares annotated field as ignored if it's value is null so it will be excluded from serialization process
+    * *ignoreIfDefault* A bool declares annotated field as ignored if it's value is equals to default so it will be excluded from serialization process
     * *defaultValue* Defines field default value

 ## Builder